rollyourown-xyz/ryo-matrix/README.md

 # Roll Your Own Matrix Service

-This is a [rollyourown.xyz project](https://rollyourown.xyz/rollyourown/projects/) to deploy a [matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web front-end using Ansible, Packer and Terraform.
+This is a [rollyourown project](https://rollyourown.xyz/rollyourown/projects/) to deploy a [Matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web front-end using Ansible, Packer and Terraform.

 ## Project Summary

-This project uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy a [Synapse](https://github.com/matrix-org/synapse) [matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web-based front-end.
+This project uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy a [Synapse](https://github.com/matrix-org/synapse) [Matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web-based front-end.
 In [standalone IdP mode](#standalone-idp-mode), the project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing user accounts on the homeserver.

 ## How to Use

-A detailed description of how to use a rollyourown.xyz project to deploy and maintain an open source solution can be found [on the rollyourown.xyz website](https://rollyourown.xyz/rollyourown/how_to_use/).
+A detailed description of how to use a rollyourown project to deploy and maintain an open source solution can be found [on the rollyourown website](https://rollyourown.xyz/rollyourown/how_to_use/).

 In summary, to deploy a project: